awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 ## Update an existing cluster<a name="update-existing-cluster"></a>

-Update the cluster and Kubnernete add\-ons\.
+Update the cluster and Kubnernetes add\-ons\.

 **To update an existing cluster**